twilio-labs/serverless-api/README.md

 Deploys a local project by reading existing functions and assets from deployConfig.cwd and calling this.deployProject with it.

-Functions have to be placed in a functions or src directory to be found.
-Assets have to be placed into an assets or static directory.
+Functions have to be placed in a function or src directory to be found.
+Assets have to be placed into an asset or static directory.

 Nested folder structures will result in nested routes.